fwmechanic/k_edit/README.md

 64-bit version becomes available, this ceiling will be raised considerably.

-Since I'm a native English speaking US native, there is no support for displaying Unicode/MBCS/etc.  Lately (very rarely) I get hit with problems related to non-ASCII filenames: when I download music, it has occasionally happened that file or dir-names contain characters which have to be TRANSLATED into the charset that K uses.
-If I then construct a cmdline to rename said file/dir, the command will fail because the filename (containing the translated character instead of the original character) will not exist.
+Since I'm a native English speaking US native, there is no support for displaying Unicode/MBCS/etc. (and hey, it's a freaking text-editor, not a word processor!).
+Lately (very rarely) I get hit with problems related to non-ASCII filenames: when I download music, it has occasionally happened that file or dir-names contain characters which have to be TRANSLATED into the charset that K uses.
+If I then construct a cmdline to rename said file/dir (a task I often perform with K), the command will fail because the filename (containing the translated character instead of the original character) will not exist.
 As with the "lack of VM" limitation, this is rarely annoying, and will only be resolved (a large undertaking) if it becomes much more annoying to me (which seems unlikely).